orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 # Chapter 2 - Managing Data

-> Managing data in OrbitDB involves _choosing the appropriate data stores_, _loading databases into memory_, _putting data_ and _getting data_.
-We also touch upon _schema design_ using nested databases.
+> Managing data in OrbitDB involves _choosing the appropriate data stores_, _loading databases into memory_, and _creating, updating, reading, and deleting data_.

 ## Choosing a Data Store